Reactions to the disappearance of Madeleine McCann: Implications for television programmes and films

 to 18 April 2008.
 Its plot centres on the abduction of a four-year-old girl who is left at home alone by her mother.
-The actress who plays the girl, Madeline O'Brien, reportedly resembles Madeleine.
-According to Affleck, the release of the film in Britain was delayed because those involved with the film didn't want to "touch a nerve or inflame anybody's sensitivities."
+The actress who plays the girl in the film, Madeline O'Brien, reportedly resembles Madeleine.
+According to Affleck, the release of the film in the UK was delayed because those involved with the film didn't want to "touch a nerve or inflame anybody's sensitivities."